ibm-cloud-docs/rise-with-sap-on-powervs/surround/solution-guides-by-use-cases.md

 Veeam Backup and Replication is available in IBM Cloud in the following environments:

 * IBM Cloud for VMware Cloud Foundation Classic Automated - Veeam seamlessly integrates directly with your VMware hypervisors to help your enterprise achieve high availability.
 This service provides recovery points and time objectives for your applications and data.
 The recovery points and time objectives can be provided in less than 15 minutes after configuration is completed.
 By using this service, you control both the backup and restore of all virtual machines (VMs) for your infrastructure directly from the Veeam console.
 See [Veeam on IBM Cloud overview](/docs/vmwaresolutions?topic=vmwaresolutions-veeamvm_overview).
-* IBM Cloud for VMware Cloud Foundation as a Service - The Veeam Backup service is available and ready to use in your IBM Cloud® for VMware Cloud Foundation as a Service instance.
+* IBM Cloud for VMware Cloud Foundation as a Service - The Veeam Backup service is available and ready to use in your IBM Cloud&reg; for VMware Cloud Foundation as a Service instance.
 This service seamlessly integrates as a managed solution to help your enterprise achieve high availability and provides recovery points for your applications and data.
 By using this service, you control the backup of all virtual machines (VMs) for your infrastructure directly from the Veeam console.
 See [Managing Veeam for VCF as a Service](https://cloud.ibm.com/docs/vmware-service?topic=vmware-service-tenant-veeam)
 * IBM Cloud VPC - You can use Veeam software to back up your storage data on a virtual server instance for IBM Cloud Virtual Private Cloud.
 You can use Veeam software backups to protect the following resources individual volumes, folders and files.
-With the Veeam Agent for Linux® and the Veeam Agent for Microsoft™ Windows™ you can create backups and perform restores for storage that is attached to an individual virtual server instance.
-Additionally, with the Veeam Backup and Replication tool for Microsoft Windows, you can manage backup for multiple Linux® and Microsoft Windows virtual server instances through a single interface.
+With the Veeam Agent for Linux&reg; and the Veeam Agent for Microsoft&trade; Windows&trade; you can create backups and perform restores for storage that is attached to an individual virtual server instance.
+Additionally, with the Veeam Backup and Replication tool for Microsoft Windows, you can manage backup for multiple Linux&reg; and Microsoft Windows virtual server instances through a single interface.
 See [About Veeam](https://cloud.ibm.com/docs/vpc?topic=vpc-about-veeam).